 Unix and Linux: The installation package is a compressed tar archive.
 Untar it in the directory of your choice.
-Desktop users can follow the Linux Quickstart Guide to install AMS2019.
+Desktop users can follow the Linux Quickstart Guide to install AMS2021.
 Please note that in a cluster environment AMS must be installed on a shared file system accessible from all nodes of the cluster.
-The archive contains one directory, adf2019.xxx, which, when installed, will be referred to as \$ADFHOME.
+The archive contains one directory, adf2021.xxx, which, when installed, will be referred to as \$AMSHOME.
+The installation package has the IntelMPI runtime and Intel MKL libraries included, you do not need to install these separately!

 Mac OS X: The installation package is a disk image (.dmg) file.
-To install AMS on Mac OS X, double click on the downloaded disk image and drag AMS2019.xxx somewhere on your hard disk, such as the Applications directory.
+To install AMS on Mac OS X, double click on the downloaded disk image and drag AMS2021.xxx somewhere on your hard disk, such as the Applications directory.
 Be sure to read the enclosed ReadMe file for further important details!